-The paper on the bases of experience of Sudan and respondents feedback suggests initiation of Salam through a pilot project in the short run.
-Bay' Salam may be started for the period 3-5 years as a pilot project, to minimize the possible risks and to learn from the experiences.
+The paper on the bases of experience of Sudan and also the expert opinion gathered from respondents, suggests initiation of bay 'al-Salam through a pilot project in the short run.
+Thus, salam may be started for the period 3-5 years as a pilot project, to minimize the possible risks and to learn from the experiences.
 The pilot project will help managing the risks, validate the benefits and provide opportunity for necessary modifications.

-The profits of SAP will greatly depend on building of its own storage houses; it will help SAP to dispose of crops in Shariah compliant and more comfortable way.
+The profits of SAP will greatly depend on building of its own storage houses; it will help SAP to dispose of crops in Sharī'ah compliant and more comfortable way.
 The sustainability and success of SAP will also depend on presence of clear-cut rules.
-The guidelines given by the jurists like Zuhayli (2012), Marghinani (n.d), Kasani (1997) and Sarakhsi (1978), the AAOIFI's standard on salam and also the contemporary scholars can be helpful for framing the Salam rules.
-Similarly, other enabling factors include SAP working as an independent institution, regular trainings and research, along with strong support from the government.
+The guidelines given by the jurists like Marghinani (1990), Kasani (1997) and Sarakhsi (1978), Zuhayli (2012) the AAOIFI's standard on Salam and also the contemporary scholars can be helpful for framing the Salam rules.
+Similarly, other enabling factors include; SAP must work as an independent institution, regular trainings and research, along with strong support from the government.